More fun and exciting mortgage Q&A: “What does a mortgage payment consist of?”

 Have you ever been curious what you’re paying each month to live in your shiny new (or possibly dingy old) home or condo?

-A mortgage payment, assuming it’s not an interest-only loan, consists of a principal and interest portion, and might also include property taxes and insurance as well.
+A mortgage payment, assuming it’s not an interest-only loan, generally consists of four key items:

 Mortgage Payment = PITI